FrancescAlted/caterva/README.md

     cd build/
     ```

-2. Now run CMake configuration and optionally specify the Blosc (e.g. '/usr' or '/usr/local'):
+2. Now run CMake configuration and, if necessary, specify the directory where the Blosc build is
+and the directory where the Blosc headers are:
    ```
-    cmake -DCMAKE_INSTALL_PREFIX='your_install_directory' ..
+    cmake -DBLOSC_DIR='blosc_build_dir' -DBLOSC_INCLUDE='blosc_headers_dir' ..
     ```

-    It
 3. Build and test Caterva:

     ```